boonhowchew/clinical-research-guide/resources/literature-review.md

 **Action:** Identify databases (e.g., `PubMed/Medline`, `Scopus`, `CINAHL`), list keywords from your `PECOTS` question, and document your entire search process, including the date and the AI-assisted tools you used (e.g., `Elicit`, `Consensus AI`).

 > **Reality Check (Iteration Point):** Your search will confirm whether the gap truly exists.
 You might find it has already been filled, or that it is different than you first thought.
 This is a critical finding!
-Be prepared to **go back to Step 1** to refine or even change your `PECOTS` question.
+Be prepared to **go back to Step 1** to refine or even change your `PECOTS` research question.

 ## Step 3: Screen and Select Studies Systematically